This brings me to my second point, that this review will be completely, unabashedly SPOILERTASTIC, so be warned of that, too.

 So that's the story, and it's awesome!
 This movie is smart, quick, it has great character moments, especially between Spock and Uhura, who are dealing with the issues of dating on an interspecies level, and Spock and Kirk, who are just coming into their friendship.
 Sulu gets to command the Enterprise while Kirk is off ship on Kronos, nodding to the fact that he becomes a successful captain later down the line.
 Spock gets to show off his Vulcan powers.
 It's nostalgic.
 It even has a proper engine core set!
 It hits so many notes that I find it hard to say anything negative about it, but of course this is a review, so I must.

 First of all, though the ship's exterior size is established pretty consistently, its interior size is still a little off.
 There is a throwaway line about a "shuttlebay two", even though the ship obviously has only one shuttlebay (though this could be a clever injoke poking fun at the fact that the same mistake was often made on Star Trek: Voyager).
 The torpedo launchers are never shown to be in the same place twice.
 Some technologies are still portrayed inconsistently (such as warp speed being considerably faster than in the original timeline), though not so much so as in the '09 movie, thank Glob.
 The engineering scenes outside of main engineering are still filmed in the same brewery, too, and some scenes are clearly just there to look cool, and to pad the movie, and not always to the movie's benefit.
 There are several issues, though they are far outweighed by the things that this movie does right, including finally elevating the new actors to a point where I no longer see them as actors, but as the classic characters I know and love.
 While I liked the previous movie as a movie, I loved this movie as a Star Trek movie.
-While I understand that there are those who would disagree, I feel that I can happily give Star Trek Into Darkness9 out of 10.
+While I understand that there are those who would disagree, I feel that I can happily give Star Trek Into Darkness a 9 out of 10.

 No comments: